Input PIN

 Error state

-The Input PIN component is designed to integrate seamlessly with Franken UI.
-To indicate an error state in the form, simply add the error attribute.
-This will apply a “danger” state to the component, providing visual feedback to the user.
+To indicate an error state in the form, simply add the .uk-form-destructive class to the cls-custom attribute.
+This will apply a “destructive” state to the component, providing visual feedback to the user.

 Preventing layout shift

-When loading Web Components, a brief delay may cause a flash of unstyled content.
-To mitigate this, add the uk-cloak attribute to hide the element until JavaScript loads.
-Setting a predefined height on the parent element can also prevent layout shift for a smoother experience.
+When loading Web Components, there may be a brief delay before the content is fully rendered.
+This can result in a flash of unstyled content or unprocessed templates.
+To mitigate this issue, consider setting a predefined height on the parent element to prevent layout shift and ensure a smooth user experience.

 Attributes